 Discrimination by any member of the Illinois Techcommunity against any individual on the basis of race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, gender expression, parental status, marital status, age, disability, citizenship status, veteran status, genetic information, or any other classification protected by law in matters (each a “status”) in admissions, employment, housing, services, or in the educational programs or activities it operates is prohibited.

 Harassment, whether verbal, physical, electronic, including, without limitation, texting and social media, or visual, which is based on any of these characteristics is a form of discrimination.
 This includes harassing conduct affecting tangible job benefits, interfering unreasonably with an individual’s academic or work performance, or creating what a reasonable person would perceive to be an intimidating, hostile or offensive environment.
 Prohibited sex discrimination includes sexual harassment and sexual violence.
 (For more information about sexual harassment and sexual misconduct, please see Article III, and Article IV, Sections E, M and N, the terms of which are hereby incorporated into this provision.)

-Examples of discrimination and harassment may include, but are not limited to:
+Examples of harassment may include, but are not limited to:

 - Teasing or practical jokes directed at a person based on the person’s status;